tobyweston/blog/source/_posts/2013-01-23-useful-git-commands.md

 categories:
 sidebar: false
 published: false
-keywords: "git, tips"
+keywords: "git, tips, delete remote branch, remove branch, github, ssh, https"
-description: "Some git commands I find useful but keep forgetting."
+description: "Some git commands I find useful but keep forgetting like removing a remote branch."
 ---

 <a id="top"></a>More as a reminder to myself than anything, here's a bunch of git commands I fund useful.